Sphereon-Opensource/OID4VC/packages/siop-oid4vp/README.md

 import { PresentationDefinition } from '@sphereon/pe-models'

 const verifiableCredentials: VerifiableCredential[] = [VC1, VC2, VC3] // This typically comes from your wallet
-const presentationDefs: PresentationDefinition[] = verifiedReq.presentationDefinitions
+const presentationDefs: PresentationDefinition[] = verifiedReq.presentationDefinitions // TODO dcql

 if (presentationDefs) {
   const pex = new PresentationExchange({